28 Proven Ways to Get a Work Promotion Without Asking

 Getting promoted to a team leader has special requirements that managers look for:

-• A qualified candidate for a team leader position will already be leading people in some aspect of their job.
-If you are collaborating well with team members, helping them be successful, or providing informal coaching within the team, this shows you are already a leader of people and care about the success of others.
+• A qualified candidate for a team leader position will already lead people in some aspect of their job.
+Suppose you are collaborating well with team members, helping them be successful, or providing informal coaching within the team.
+In that case, this shows you are already a leader of people and care about the success of others.

-• As the employee, you should seek to demonstrate these attributes of your work and back them up with proof in your performance review.
+• As an employee, you should seek to demonstrate these attributes of your work and back them up with proof in your performance review.

-• In terms of attitude, I look for people who remain positive, even in times of adversity.
+• Regarding attitude, I look for people who remain positive, even in adversity.
 Balancing that, I also respect people who are willing to challenge a decision as long as it is done the right way.

 One of my most successful employees used to challenge me when he was unclear about a specific decision.
 Still, if I respectfully won him over to the direction I had set, he would be my number one advocate and supporter.

-The combination of proving your job mastery and consistent achievement of goals, with your ability to collaborate with respect and integrity, is a winning combination for a bid for promotion.
+Proving your job mastery and consistent achievement of goals, combined with your ability to collaborate with respect and integrity, is a winning combination for a promotion bid.

 How To Get Promoted Cheat Sheet Download